 Liability auto insurance protects you financially by paying for property damage or bodily injuries that you cause to others in an accident.
 It also covers the injured party’s lost wages and even legal expenses if a lawsuit is filed against you.
 Alabama laws set minimum coverage liability coverages per person, per accident and for property damages.

 - Collision – Collision coverage pays for damage to your vehicle if it hits or is hit by another object or vehicle.
 It also covers an unintentional flipping or rolling of your vehicle.
-State laws don’t mandate collision coverage, but it may be required for vehicles that are leased or financed.
+State laws don’t mandate collision coverage, but it will be required for vehicles that are leased or financed.

 Auto insurance is a must, not just because it is a requirement in most states, but because it offers peace of mind and financial protection should you be involved in an accident or your car is damaged in an event beyond your control.
 Consider purchasing enough coverage to protect yourself financially, which may be more than the minimum you are required by your state’s laws.